 That May, Valerie and I found ourselves at a table with 15 billionaires or their representatives invited by Jim and Marilyn Simons of the Simons Foundation and Paul Joskow of the Alfred P. Sloan Foundation.
-We had assumed the difficult part would be convincing these potential philanthropists that basic science was important to fund; this was not the case.
-They were all committed to basic science, they just felt they didn’t know how to do it.
+We had assumed the difficult part would be convincing these potential philanthropists that discovery science was important to fund; this was not the case.
+They were all committed to discovery science, they just felt they didn’t know how to do it.

-Looking at the Alliance’s six foundation members, who together had 200 of years of experience in philanthropy, Valerie and I knew that we had the expertise to teach new philanthropists the best way to give to the basic sciences.
+Looking at the Alliance’s six foundation members, who together had 200 of years of experience in philanthropy, Valerie and I knew that we had the expertise to teach new philanthropists the best way to give to the discovery sciences.
 Within a few months we had a strategy; I like to say the board hired me because they had a mission and no strategy, and they thought I might be able to come up with one.
 I am amazed that within a month, Valerie and I had done just that.

 Later that year, Valerie and I attended a Giving Pledge learning session hosted by Jim and Marilyn Simons.
-We met with 30 giving pledgers or their representatives and have been advising them on strategic giving to basic science ever since; many are now members of the Alliance.
+We met with 30 giving pledgers or their representatives and have been advising them on strategic giving to discovery science ever since; many are now members of the Alliance.
 Since 2015, we have grown our membership from six to 30.

 As I step down as president of the Science Philanthropy Alliance, I am acutely aware of the vital role of science philanthropy in society.
-With governmental budgets reducing their funding to the basic sciences, and more interest shown by both government and private industry in “results” in the form of innovations in the applied sciences, we must remind everyone that these innovations would be impossible without basic science research as the very foundation of what makes them possible.
+With governmental budgets reducing their funding to the discovery sciences, and more interest shown by both government and private industry in “results” in the form of innovations in the applied sciences, we must remind everyone that these innovations would be impossible without discovery science research as the very foundation of what makes them possible.
 For example, CRISPR technology, now being applied to a large number of disease therapeutics, came out of curiosity-driven studies of how bacteria deal with attacks by viruses.
 The information revolution began with basic research in solid-state physics.

 I want to thank the board of directors, both the original and the current members of the board, who have been unbelievably supportive and responsive, and my staff for their service over the years in growing the Alliance, and their help in achieving our mission.